-Dawn Svoronos (3)(5) Hudson, QC Canada Lead Independent Director 69 Ms. Svoronos has served as our Lead Independent Director since June 2021 and as a member of our Board since September 2016.
-Ms. Svoronos sits on the board of directors of two publicly traded biopharmaceutical companies: Adverum Biotechnologies, and Theratechnologies Inc., where she is currently the Chair of the board of directors.
-Ms. Svoronos retired in 2011 from Merck & Co., Inc. following a 23-year career in commercial positions of increasing seniority, most recently as President of Europe and Canada.
-Her previously held positions with Merck include Vice President of Asia Pacific and Vice President of Global Marketing for the Arthritis, Analgesics and Osteoporosis franchise.
-Ms. Svoronos previously sat on the boards of PTC Therapeutics, Inc., Global Blood Therapeutics, Inc., Endocyte, Inc., and Medivation Inc. Ms. Svoronos received a B.A. in English and French Literature from Carleton University.
-Our Board believes that Ms. Svoronos is qualified to serve as a director because of her experience in commercialization of pharmaceutical products and her senior management experience in the pharmaceutical industry. since September 50,000 Common Shares Mohammad Azab (4) San Francisco, CA USA Director 67 Dr. Azab has served as a member of our Board since October 2003.
-Since June 2021, Dr. Azab has served on the board of directors for Sernova Corp., a publicly traded, clinical-stage regenerative medicine therapeutics company.
+Dr. Azab has served as a member of our Board since October 2003.
+Since Director June 2021, Dr. Azab has served on the board of directors for Sernova Corp., a publicly traded, clinical-stage regenerative medicine therapeutics company.
 Since January 2021, Dr. Azab has served on the board of directors of Durect Corporation, a publicly traded biopharmaceutical company committed to transforming the treatment of acute organ injury and chronic liver diseases.
 Since September 2022, Dr. Azab has served on the board of directors of Lisata Therapeutics, Inc., a publicly traded clinical-stage pharmaceutical company focused on creating therapies for treatment of solid tumors and other major diseases.
-In July 2009, Dr. Azab joined Astex Pharmaceuticals, Inc., a pharmaceutical company focused on the discovery and development of drugs in oncology and other areas, as its Chief Medical Officer of Astex from January 2014 to November 2020 and served as the Chair of its board of directors from November 2020 until May 2022.
+In July 2009, Dr. Azab joined Astex Pharmaceuticals, Inc., a pharmaceutical company focused on the discovery and development of drugs in oncology and other areas, as its Chief Medical Officer.
+Dr. Azab served as President and Chief Medical Officer of Astex from January 2014 to November 2020 and served as the Chair of its board of directors from November 2020 until May 2022.
 Previously, Dr. Azab served as President and Chief Executive Officer of Intradigm Corporation, a developer of siRNA cancer therapeutics.
 Prior to this, Dr. Azab served as Executive Vice President of Research and Development, and Chief Medical Officer of QLT Inc., and in several leadership positions at Astra Zeneca in the United Kingdom and Sanofi Pharmaceuticals in France.
-Dr. Azab holds an M.B.A. from the Richard Ivey School of Business, University of Western Ontario, and an MB ChB from Cairo University.
+Dr. Azab holds an M.B.A. from the Richard Ivev School of Business, University of Western Ontario, and an MB ChB from Cairo University.
 He received postgraduate training and degrees in oncology research from the University of Paris-Sud and biostatistics from the University of Pierre et Marie Curie in Paris, France.
-Our Board believes Dr. Azab is qualified to serve as a director because of his scientific background and his senior management experience in the pharmaceutical industry. since October 69,905 Common Shares
+Our Board believes Dr. Azab is qualified to serve as a director because of his scientific background and his senior management experience in the pharmaceutical industry.

-Steven
+69,905 Common Shares

-Gannon(3) Montreal, QC Canada
+Steven $Gannon^{(3)}$ Director Montreal, QC Canada